Coordinated Spatial Pattern Formation in Biomolecular Communication Networks: Stability analysis method for linearized model

 The full temporal dynamics is available in a movie format \cite{Hori2015Tech}, where the interval between frames is 5 minutes.
 We used COMSOL$\textregistered$ Multiphysics 4.4 for the simulation.

-{\bf Case B. (Unstable case): } {Let $\gamma_d = 0.30 \mu{\rm M}\cdot{\rm min^{-1}}$ and the rest of the parameters being kept the same as Case A. The equilibrium point is then $[a_*, r_*, d_*]^T = [7.63, 15.6, 14.5]^T$.
-The eigenvalues of $A$ and $A_{\rm circ}$ are calculated as $ \mathrm{spec}(A) = \{ -0.000169 \pm 0.0237j, -0.00792 \} $ and $\mathrm{spec}(A_{\rm circ}) = \{-0.00163 \pm 0.0258j\}$.} As shown in Fig. \ref{pattern-eg-fig} (Right), the root locus lies in the open right-half complex plane.
+{\bf Case B. (Unstable case): } Let $\gamma_d = 0.30 \mu{\rm M}\cdot{\rm min^{-1}}$ and the rest of the parameters being kept the same as Case A. The equilibrium point is then $[a_*, r_*, d_*]^T = [7.63, 15.6, 14.5]^T$.
+The eigenvalues of $A$ and $A_{\rm circ}$ are calculated as $ \mathrm{spec}(A) = \{ -0.000169 \pm 0.0237j, -0.00792 \} $ and $\mathrm{spec}(A_{\rm circ}) = \{-0.00163 \pm 0.0258j\}$.
+As shown in Fig. \ref{pattern-eg-fig} (Right), the root locus lies in the open right-half complex plane.
 In fact, multiple roots of $p_{\lambda}(s) = 0$ lie in the right-half complex plane, implying that the corresponding subsystems, or spatial modes, are unstable.

-Figure \ref{pattern-eg-fig} (Left) illustrates the concentration gradient of the activator $A$ at $t=2860$ min.
-Since the equilibrium point is not stable, the concentration does not converge to the spatially homogeneous equilibrium. {In fact, a coordinated time-varying spatial pattern appeared in this example, which implies that the system fell into limit cycle instead of converging to a spatially inhomogeneous equilibrium point.} The full temporal dynamics is available in a movie format \cite{Hori2015Tech}, where the interval between frames is 5 minutes.
+Figure \ref{pattern-eg-fig} (Left) illustrates the concentration gradient of the activator $A$ at $t=2855$ min.
+Since the equilibrium point is not stable, the concentration does not converge to the spatially homogeneous equilibrium.
+In fact, a coordinated time-varying spatial pattern appeared as illustrated in Fig. \ref{pattern-eg-fig} (Right), implying that the system fell into limit cycle instead of converging to a spatially inhomogeneous equilibrium point.
+The full temporal dynamics is available in a movie format \cite{Hori2015Tech}, where the interval between frames is 5 minutes.
 We used COMSOL$\textregistered $ Multiphysics 4.4 for the simulation.

-{As Turing \cite{Turing1952} pointed out}, this coordinated pattern formation can be explained by the fact that the subsystems corresponding to the non-zero spatial modes are destabilized.
+As Turing \cite{Turing1952} pointed out, this coordinated pattern formation can be explained by the fact that the subsystems corresponding to the non-zero spatial modes are destabilized.
 In the next section, we provide more rigorous argument of why and when the pattern formation can be expected.

-{\bf Remark~4.} {The libraries of activators \cite{Rhodius2013}, repressors \cite{Stanton2014} and ribosome binding sites \cite{Mutalik2013} recently became available for the use in synthetic biology.
-These libraries help us tune the rate parameters in a relatively predicted manner and would be useful for the implementation of the activator-repressor-diffuser biocircuit.
-In fact, it is encouraging that multiple biocircuits were implemented and tuned using these parts libraries \cite{Rhodius2013, Stanton2014, Henrike2015}.
-In the context of biomolecular communication network, the use of zinc finger proteins and small RNAs were also proposed in \cite{Hsia2012CDC}.}
+{\bf Remark~4.} The libraries of activators \cite{Rhodius2013}, repressors \cite{Stanton2014} and ribosome binding sites \cite{Mutalik2013} recently became available for the use in synthetic biology.
+These libraries help us tune the rate parameters in a relatively predictable manner and would be useful for the implementation of the activator-repressor-diffuser biocircuit.
+In fact, it is encouraging that multiple biocircuits were already implemented and tuned using these parts libraries \cite{Rhodius2013, Stanton2014, Henrike2015}.
+In the context of biomolecular communication network, the use of zinc finger proteins and small RNAs were also proposed in \cite{Hsia2012CDC}.